khoiphungminh/Retail-Customer-RFM-Analysis/README.md

 # Contributing
 Your contributions are welcome!
 Whether it's suggesting improvements, reporting issues, or adding new features, feel free to fork this repository and submit your pull requests.

+I hope this tool assists you in unlocking valuable insights from your customer data.
+For any questions or suggestions, feel free to raise an issue or contact me directly.

+Happy Analyzing! 📊🚀